Looking for a dining experience a little left of centre? Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 Guten Tag!
 It's all German all the time at Munich Brauhaus on the South Wharf.
 Paying homage to all things pork in their menu, you'll feel like you stepped right into a Bavarian bier hall without ever leaving Melbourne.

-The food features pretzels and pickles aplenty, as well as wiener, pork knuckle, schnitzel, steak, burgers and desserts, alongside an extensive beer menu and excellent kids' choices like mac and cheese balls, schnitzel, frankfurter, fries and gelato.
-How's that for a themed restuarant in Melbourne?!
+The food features pretzels and pickles aplenty, as well as wiener, pork knuckle, schnitzel, steak, burgers, and desserts, alongside an extensive beer menu and excellent kids' choices such as mac and cheese balls, schnitzel, frankfurter, fries, and gelato.

 Location: 45 South Wharf Promenade, South Wharf